bootdotdev/blog/content/golang/sorting-in-go.md

 ---
-title: "Sorting in Go - Don't Reinvent This Wheel"
+title: "How to Sort a Slice in Go"
 author: Lane Wagner
 date: "2020-05-27"
 categories: